-Hearing Loss Treatment: Fish Oils Provide Hearing Loss Protectionhearing loss treatment, fish oil supplements, hearing loss protection
+Hearing Loss Treatment: Fish Oils Provide Hearing Loss ProtectionOmega-3 for hearing loss protection and treatment

 You didn't think that food and hearing loss treatment could belong in the same sentence, but did you know that what you hear may well be related to what you eat?

 Good nutrition has been shown to reduce incidents of hearing loss in the aging boomer crowd, or to slow down the loss of hearing associated with age.

 ...if you eat two servings of fish (and those fried fish things at the fast food place don't count), you lower the risk of experiencing hearing loss by 42% if you're 50-years-old or older.
 Let's repeat that: a 42% reduction in hearing loss in the senior population by having sole or haddock twice a week.
 Not bad at all.

 Fish contains omega-3 fatty acids, a well-studied nutrient that delivers a bunch of health benefits including a reduction in hearing loss.
 The study, published in The American Journal of Clinical Nutrition, also pointed out supplements of omega-3 (long-chain omega-3 fatty acids) lowered the risk of hearing loss by 14% - a number significantly large enough to add these supplements to your daily diet.
 Omega-3 supplements come in the form of fish oil capsules as well as pure fish oil.

 "Dietary intervention with omega-3 polyunsaturated fatty acids could prevent or delay the development of age-related hearing loss," researchers, lead by Paul Mitchell, report.